 Here are the key takeaways:

-A cost segregation study can be done once per property by the same owner.
+- A cost segregation study is usually done once per property for a given owner and ownership period.

-Ideally, a cost segregation study should be done the year the property is placed into service.
-However, this isn’t always feasible, so it is possible to have a look-back study done later.
+- Ideally, a cost segregation study is done in the year the property is placed in service, but it can still be done later.

 All property owners should at least do their research and learn about the benefits of cost segregation to have a study completed either now or in the future.